 In the end, after two rounds of revisions, we decided to go with the second series of changes and chose version 5 in that draft.
 To mark the business start date, I incorporated the year his company was born to present a timeless feel.
 After the logo rebrand, the next step was designing the packaging.

 We decided to keep the business card design minimalistic.
 The logo is the star of the show, so we used Palio’s navy and orange color palette for the cards to create contrast.
 We used Moo.com as our vendor to print out the cards.
 Moo is an affordable service to print out high-quality business cards.

 Although colorful, the previous packaging design read as dated.
-We wanted to keep the design on brand, so we were inspired by the new logo design to guide the new packaging design.
-Originally we were going to use the color palette for the bag design, but for cost efficiency, we chose to go the classic route of craft bag material and black ink.
-This look and feel give a timeless vibe which will carry the brand past current trends.
-After the bag packaging, we designed the business cards.
+We wanted to keep the system on the brand, so we were inspired by the new logo design to guide the new packaging design.
+The natural craft’s look with the black ink gave a timeless vibe that will carry the brand past current trends.

 Color palette | Orange, navy, gray, white and charcoal.